sagemath/sagewiki_to_gh-2022-10-10/days66.md

  * one review afternoon (the [[http://trac.sagemath.org/report/75|tickets that needs review]] oscillates between 250 and 300)
  * more word combinatorics and languages
  * less stupid datastructure for generic sparse matrices (currently dictionnary (i,j) -> value)
- * code migration facilities with big M's
+ * code migration facilities with big M's (need Mathematica experts with various versions of the software)

 == Orateurs confirmés ==